Ayuniarfina/Final-Project-Bangkit---JKT4-B/README.md

 This app supports two usage scenarios: Live Camera and Static Image.

 ### Live Camera scenario
-It uses the camera preview as input and contains two workflow: object detection & visual search, and barcode detection.
+It uses the camera preview as input and contains object detection.
 There's also a Settings page to allow you to configure several options:

 * Camera
 Specify the preview size of rear camera manually (Default size is chose appropriately based on screen size)